Jokic blocks late shot, Nuggets hold off Pelicans 114-112

-DENVER (AP) — Nikola Jokic scored 32 points and blocked Zion Williamson’s shot from behind with 2.2 seconds remaining as the Denver Nuggets keep rolling even without standout point guard Jamal Murray, holding off the New Orleans Pelicans 114-112 Wednesday night.
+Known for his offensive heroics, Jokic came up big on the other end by blocking Williamson’s shot from behind with 2.2 seconds remaining as the Denver Nuggets held off the New Orleans Pelicans 114-112 Wednesday night.

+“He went to dunk and I was going hard just to not let him score,” explained Jokic, who finished with 32 points.
+“I was aiming for the ball.”

-Leading by nine points with 52.8 seconds remaining, the suddenly turnover-prone Nuggets withstood a furious rally by the Pelicans, who cut the lead to 114-112 with 9.9 seconds remaining.
-Williamson was going in for a dunk when Jokic knocked the ball away.
+Leading by nine points with 52.8 seconds remaining, the Nuggets seemed to have this all sewn up.
+But they committed one turnover after another and had to withstood a furious rally by the Pelicans, who cut the lead to 114-112 with 9.9 seconds remaining.
+Then, another Denver turnover.

+Williamson was going in for a dunk when Jokic slid over to knock the ball away.

+Asked about his reaction to the play, Williamson simply said: “They didn’t call it.
+Not much I can do about that.
+Just got to learn from it.”

 Michael Porter Jr. added 28 points and Facundo Campazzo made three critical 3-pointers down the stretch on his way to a career-high 19 points.
 Aaron Gordon contributed 10 points while also keeping close tabs on Williamson in a game where the Nuggets never trailed.

-Denver improved to 7-1 since Murray was lost for the season with a torn ACL.
+Denver improved to 7-1 since standout point guard Jamal Murray was lost for the season with a torn ACL.

 Brandon Ingram scored 27 points, while Lonzo Ball recorded a triple-double with 16 points, 12 rebounds and 12 assists.
 Williamson had 21 points and two rebounds for a New Orleans team that’s trying to climb into the playoff picture.
 The Pelicans entered the night 11th in the West.

 Porter had two critical layups in the fourth.
-But on his second one, he crashed to the floor and stayed down for a moment.
+But on his second one, he crashed to the floor and stayed down for a moment after rolling his ankle.
 He gingerly walked to the bench for a timeout before returning after the break.
 Porter soon hit a 3-pointer.

+It was fitful final two minutes for Nuggets coach Michael Malone, though.
+His team had eight total turnovers in the final quarter.

+“The game should never have been that close.
+We all realize that,” Malone said.
+“We all have to be better.”

 TIP-INS